 While I like to use diverse characters in my stories, I also like to write them in as if the relationship, whether it be only sexual or long-term loving, happens in the natural course of of their lives.
 I try to be honest and have my characters make the same considerations as they would in any relationship.

-In Lexi's Run my lead character Joseph, a black man, meets his future leading lady, a white woman.
-The original manuscript contained a small section where Joseph considered his budding relationship with Alexis.
+In Lexi's Run my lead character Kyle Frost, a black man, meets his future leading lady, a white woman.
+The original manuscript contained a small section where Kyle considered his budding relationship with Alexis.
 He actually had some self dialogue about about how his mother would be turning in her grave if she knew he was falling in love with a white woman.
 It may seem bold, but people of color have these issues about interracial relationships too.
 White folks do not have a monopoly on prejudice.
 After harsh prompting, I removed all references of his consideration as more than one beta reader stated their concern that some readers would not understand his actions.

-Joseph and Alexis originally appeared in my novel Lovestruck Succubus.
+Kyle and Alexis originally appeared in my novel Lovestruck Succubus.
 They had to work and live in close quarters for great lengths of time while hunting down rogues.
 Even though they are recently married or "mated" they bicker and then make up like an old married couple.
 This provided an avenue of dichotomy for me--a kind of yin and yang within their characterization.
-I wanted others to see this dichotomy so I took it a step further making Joseph a very dark-skinned black man with a bald head, while in contrast, Alexis was very pale-skinned and of obvious Eastern European descent.
+I wanted others to see this dichotomy so I took it a step further making Kyle a very dark-skinned black man with a bald head, while in contrast, Alexis was very pale-skinned and of obvious Eastern European descent.
 Yes, they have sex in this novel but it was written as erotica, what else would one expect?

 Now, was their sexual encounter derivative of their differences?
 No, and any thought that I planned it that way is only in the reader's mind.
 While I like to show diversity within my stories, I also like to make these relationships seem natural.
 Does that mean it is not alright to write or read material that glorifies a person because of their background?
 Of course not.
 I believe it is perfectly okay, normal even, to show loving relationships between people of different "races" and think is is just as natural if we want to go a step further and celebrate, or even provide taboo or fetish titillation for someone different from ourselves.